flancian/garden/agora pkg chapter.md

       - If you are a member of an Agora, you can propose extensions by [[noding]] [[agora rfcs]].
       - Other layers are discussed there and settled through a [[governance layer]] defined by each [[agora]].

-We describe later how an Agora can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 ## Federation